Deepfake Generation and Detection: A Benchmark and Survey

 $\bullet$ \textbf{Face Reenactment.} Existing methods have room for improvement, facing three main challenges: convenience, authenticity, and security.
 Many approaches struggle to balance lightweight deployment and generating high-quality reenactment effects, hindering the widespread adoption of facial reenactment technology in industries.
 Moreover, several methods claim to achieve high-quality facial reenactment, but they exhibit visible degradation in output during rapid pose changes or extreme lighting conditions in driving videos.
 Additionally, the computational complexity, consuming significant time and system resources, poses substantial challenges for practical applications.

-$\bullet$ \textbf{Talking Face Generation.} Current methods strive to enhance the realism of generated conversational videos.
-However, they lack fine-grained control over the emotional nuances of the conversation, where the matching of emotional intonation to audio and semantic content is not precise enough, and the control over emotional intensity is too coarse.
-In addition, the realistic correlation between head pose and facial expression movement seems insufficiently considered.
-Lastly, for text or audio with intense emotions, noticeable artifacts in head movement still occur to a significant extent.
+$\bullet$ \textbf{Talking Face Generation.} {Current methods aim to improve the realism of generated conversational videos, yet they still lack fine-grained control over emotional dynamics.
+The alignment between emotional intonation and audio–semantic content remains imprecise, and the modulation of emotional intensity is overly coarse.
+Moreover, the realistic coupling between head pose and facial expression is often under-modeled.
+Finally, for text or audio conveying strong emotions, existing approaches still produce noticeable artifacts in head motion.}

-$\bullet$ \textbf{Facial Attribute Editing.} Currently, mainstream facial attribute editing employs the decoupling concept based on GANs, and diffusion models are gradually being introduced into this field.
+$\bullet$ \textbf{Facial Attribute Editing.} Currently, mainstream facial attribute editing employs the decoupling concept based on GANs and diffusion models are gradually being introduced into this field.
 The primary challenge is effectively separating the facial attributes to prevent unintended processing of other facial features during attribute editing.
 Additionally, there needs to be a universally accepted benchmark dataset and evaluation framework for fair assessments of facial editing.

-$\bullet$ \textbf{Foreign Detection.} With the rapid development of facial forgery techniques, the central challenge in face forgery detection technology is accurately identifying various forgery methods using a single detection model.
+$\bullet$ \textbf{Forgery Detection.} With the rapid development of facial forgery techniques, the central challenge in face forgery detection technology is accurately identifying various forgery methods using a single detection model.
 Simultaneously, ensuring that the model exhibits robustness when detecting forgeries in the presence of disturbances such as compression is crucial.
 Most detection models follow a generic approach targeting common operational steps of a specific forgery method, such as the integration phase in face swapping or assessing temporal inconsistencies, but this manner limits the model's generalization capabilities.
 Moreover, as forgery techniques evolve, forged videos may evade detection by introducing interference during the detection process.